JPA Criteria API Queries

 q.selectjakarta.persistence.criteria.CriteriaQuery.select(Selection)Specify the item that is to be returned in the query result.(c);

-The CriteriaBuilderjakarta.persistence.criteria.CriteriaBuilderUsed to construct criteria queries, compound selections, expressions, predicates, orderings. interface serves as the main factory of criteria queries and criteria query elements.
-It can be obtained either by the EntityManagerFactoryjakarta.persistence.EntityManagerFactoryInterface used to interact with the persistence unit, and to create new instances of EntityManager.'s getCriteriaBuilderjakarta.persistence.EntityManagerFactory.getCriteriaBuilder()Return an instance of CriteriaBuilder which may be used to construct CriteriaQuery<T> objects. method or by the EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context.'s getCriteriaBuilderjakarta.persistence.EntityManager.getCriteriaBuilder()Obtain an instance of CriteriaBuilder which may be used to construct CriteriaQuery<T> objects. method (both methods are equivalent).
+The CriteriaBuilderjakarta.persistence.criteria.CriteriaBuilderUsed to construct criteria queries, compound selections, expressions, predicates, orderings. interface is the main factory for Criteria queries and their elements.
+You can get an instance from either the EntityManagerFactoryjakarta.persistence.EntityManagerFactoryInterface used to interact with the persistence unit, and to create new instances of EntityManager .'s getCriteriaBuilderjakarta.persistence.EntityManagerFactory.getCriteriaBuilder()Return an instance of CriteriaBuilder which may be used to construct CriteriaQuery<T> objects. method or the EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context.'s getCriteriaBuilderjakarta.persistence.EntityManager.getCriteriaBuilder()Obtain an instance of CriteriaBuilder which may be used to construct CriteriaQuery<T> objects. method.

 TypedQueryjakarta.persistence.TypedQueryInterface used to control the execution of typed queries.<Country> query = em.createQueryjakarta.persistence.EntityManager.createQuery(CriteriaQuery)Create an instance of TypedQuery<X> for executing a criteria query.(q);